YashLokare02/Schlogl-model/README.md

 - qiskit-algorithms: 0.1.0
 - qiskit: 0.44.1

+Version of Paddle Quantum required to run numerical simulations: 2.4.0; refer [PaddleQuantum](https://github.com/PaddlePaddle/Quantum) for more details.

 We use the Python ***poetry*** package management system to manage all package dependencies in Python.

 **Note**: The DD analysis and/or results contained in this repository are irrelevant for the present study.